-Enter the identification number, City and State of the service area that you are proposing to serve, as indicated in Table 6.
-Patient Projection projection (from the Total line at the bottom of Form 1A: General Information Worksheet) and any future or other supplemental funding patient commitments by December 31, 2017.
+Enter the identification number, city, and state of the service area that you are proposing to serve, as indicated in the SAAT.

+Patient Projection

 The total number of unduplicated patients projected to be served will be pre-populated from Form 1A: General Information Worksheet.
-Enter the Patient Target for the proposed service area, as indicated in Table 6.
+Enter the Patient Target for the proposed service area, as indicated in the SAAT.
 The percentage of patients to be served by December 31, 2017 will auto-calculate.
-Funded applicants will be held accountable for meeting the unduplicated patient
+Funded applicants will be held accountable for meeting the unduplicated patient projection (from the Total line at the bottom of Form 1A: General Information Worksheet) and any future or other supplemental funding patient commitments by December 31, 2017.